ClickBeights/SnakePit/Common Trojan Tasks on Windows/README.md

 <br>

 ## Screenshots
-The second script in this directory is <b>2.ScreenShotter.py</b> is yet another common post exploitation task basically taking screenshots.
+The second script in this directory is <b>2.ScreenShotter.py</b> is yet another common post exploitation task, basically taking screenshots.
 The script leverages <b>PyWin32</b> package to make native Windows API calls.
 The grabber uses Windows Graphics Device Interface (GDI) to get the necessary variables for the screenshot.